alexey-alanreys/jinn-docs/docs/references/quanta_lib.md

-# QuantKlines Library Reference
+# Quanta Library Reference

-The **QuantKlines** library provides a comprehensive suite of high-performance technical analysis functions.
+The **Quanta** library provides a comprehensive suite of high-performance technical analysis functions.

-> **Note:** All code examples assume the library is imported as `quantklines`.
+> **Note:** All code examples assume the library is imported as `quanta`.

 ## Table of Contents